YourOnly-One/content/snoworld/en-ph/blog/posts/2022/20220426-grid-explained.md

 1. The Friendly Blue Time Traveler and the Ghost teleported to Sae Ha.

-1. The Ghost tried to stopped the Friendly Blue Time Traveler, and he said in English, <q>It's not me.
-Can't you see it?</q> while looking down at his device.
+1. The Ghost tried to stopped the Friendly Blue Time Traveler, and he said in English, {{% quote type="work" lang="en" %}}It's not me.
+Can't you see it?{{% /quote %}} while looking down at his device.

     - He was telling her that his device is of a different model than the one who attacked her.